Personal relationships of Michael Jackson: Third pregnancy and birth of Paris-Michael Katherine Jackson

 Rowe announced that she was pregnant with Jackson's second child in November 1997.
 The baby was to be a girl and named Paris, after the French city in which her parents said she was conceived.
-On April 3, 1998, blue-eyed Paris-Michael Katherine Jackson was born.
-Her middle names come from Michael and his mother, Katherine.
+On April 3, 1998, Paris-Michael Katherine Jackson was born.
+Paris' middle names come from her father and paternal grandmother.
 Jackson later claimed that he was so anxious following the birth of his daughter, that he "snatched" her and ran straight home "with all the placenta and everything all over her".
 Rowe later confirmed that Jackson had the placenta frozen.
 Following the birth, Jackson's associates contacted Pope John Paul II at the Vatican in Rome, in the hope that the pontiff would personally baptize the pop star's daughter.
-An official for the Pope informed Jackson by letter that the leader of the Catholic Church would not participate in what may be perceived as a publicity stunt.
+An official for the Pope informed Jackson by letter that he would not participate in what may be perceived as a publicity stunt.

 Divorce

-Feeling uncomfortable with their arrangement, Rowe asked Jackson for a divorce, which he granted in April 2000.
+Feeling uncomfortable with their arrangement, Rowe asked Jackson for a divorce, which was granted in April 2000.
 Rowe received around $10 million in a settlement, which started with an immediate payment of $1.5 million.
-With the divorce, Rowe gave Jackson full custody rights to her children.
-At the time, both Rowe and Jackson requested privacy and asked the public not to speculate on the reasons for their divorce.
+With the divorce, Rowe gave Jackson full custody rights to Michael Jr. and Paris.
 They concluded that despite coming to the end of married life, they would continue to remain friends.
+In The Michael Jackson Interview: The Footage You Were Never Meant to See, Rowe attempted to explain her relationship with Jackson and their two children: